Sage-Bionetworks/ampADTargetDashboard/overview.md

-## Welcome to the AMP-AD Wall of Targets!
+## Getting Started

-### Getting Started
+1. Click on 'Targets' on the left side of the page to view the list of targets.

-Click on 'Targets' on the left side of the page to view the list of targets.
-Select a target in the list and click the `View Target Details` button to view details.
+1. Select a target in the list and click the `View Target Details` button to view details.

-### Dashboard Display
+## Dashboard Display

 Description of data being shown.
+Here we'll describe definitions of the columns and sources of data being displayed.
+This will eventually work it's way into the interface as tooltips and mouseover contextual information.

-### Data Sources
+## Data Sources

 Description | Location
 ------------|---------